epicchainlabs/epicchain-trace-visualizer/docs/quickstart.md

 ## Installing contract template

-[Neo.SmartContract.Template](https://www.nuget.org/packages/Neo.SmartContract.Template) is a project template used when developing Neo smart contracts.
-After installing the template, you can create a Neo smart contract project using either the Terminal or Visual Studio.
+[Neo.SmartContract.Template](https://www.nuget.org/packages/Neo.SmartContract.Template) is a project template used when developing EpicChain smart contracts.
+After installing the template, you can create a EpicChain smart contract project using either the Terminal or Visual Studio.

 Install the template